Eligibility criteria

 Judges will be looking for evidence of innovation and a sense of distinctiveness that adds to an event’s appeal to the visitor.
 Please also provide evidence of the profile this brings to the local community and the contribution the event makes to Lancashire.

-Large Hotel of the Year – VE
+Large Hotel Award – VE

-Recognises large full-service hotels that provide exemplary service, a top-quality food offering and a stay that guests will remember for years to come.
+Recognises large, full-service hotels that provide exemplary service, a top-quality food offering and a stay that guests will remember for years to come.

 • A serviced accommodation business may consider this category, Small Hotel of the Year or B&B and Guest House of the Year – choosing the category that best suits their business and only entering one